Oopssss

 safe new casinos

 Every legal online casino must operate under a gaming licence.
-The regulator sets the rules the operator must follow, and not all regulators apply the same standards.
+This licence sets the rules the operator must follow, but not all regulators apply the same standards.
+Some authorities are very strict, while others give lighter oversight.

 Regulator Region Oversight Level Key Protections